luisabender/bioinformatics-bachelor-s-thesis/README.md

 Output: abundance.h5 file for each of the 17 samples. <br>

 Use HTSeq-count or featureCount to count the reads per gene for each sample.
-MultiQC with alignment results.
+MultiQC with Kallisto alignment results.

+TODO:

+Repeating the preprocessing step with the rest of the samples, altogether 50 samples.

 6. **Differential gene expression analysis** with DESeq2

 Load the result files in R and make a count and metadata table.<br>
-Analyze the count table, make graphs and slides about the metadata too. <br>
+Analyze the count table, make graphs and slides about the metadata too. <br>å

 Enrichment analysis with logfoldchange to identify genes which are most upregulated.<br>
 Compare between different samples, infected and control, Day 0 and Day 6.<br>